 - between transit function and AS.

+Editor's note: Which type of IOI that shall be used between SCC AS and the ATCF is FFS.

 4.3.1.2 Format of IOI's

-According to TS 24.229 [4] subclause 7.2A.5.2.1 the SIP entity generating type 1 and type 3 IOI values express the "orig-ioi" and "term-ioi" header field parameters in the format of a quoted string as specified in RFC 3455 [21] with a specific string prefix being "Type 1" and "Type 3" respectively to indicate the type of IOI.
+According to TS 24.229 [4] subclause 7.2A.5.2.1 the SIP entity generating type 1 and type 3 IOI values express the "orig-ioi" and "term-ioi" header field parameters in the format of a quoted string as specified in RFC 3455 [20] with a specific string prefix being "Type 1" and "Type 3" respectively to indicate the type of IOI.
 For the type 2 IOI, no string prefix is used.
 The receiving SIP entity does not perform syntactic checking of the contents of the IOI values (the IOI value is passed unmodified to charging entities).